 This will lead to an increased run time, and more firing data will be needed to prevent having an under-determined system.
 On the other hand, if the collection of firing data includes more firing events than the number of neurons, we have an over-determined system.
 In this case, it can be beneficial to not use all the firing events to construct the inverse problem, as close firing events can cause the stability of the parameter estimation problem to deteriorate.
-Thus, an interesting question is which firing events we should include in the linear system in order to obtain a problem which is as stable as possible.
+Thus, an interesting question is which firing events we should include in the linear system to obtain a problem which is as stable as possible.
 This is a challenging optimization problem.
-Finally, when considering real data, we may not know the initial data, $s_i^0$.
-If that is the case, the estimation of $s_i^0$ has to be included in the inverse problem.
-However, the resulting system of equations will then no longer be linear.

 Finally, for the approach described here to bear more merit, an in-depth analysis of the error propagation in the reconstruction process, based on the considerations in Section \ref{subsec:error}, needs to be performed.
 As this requires significant effort, such an investigation is left for a future work. \\